 West Sweden is really easy to traverse.
 In a week, you can experience the city, canoeing in Dalsland and then a lot of little villages, each unique, on the coast.

 - As a New Englander, I found it particularly easy to integrate into: first, everyone speaks English.
-Second, Swedes are a lot like us in many ways, very friendly, but not overtly so.
-People generally keep to themselves, but open up in conversation very quickly.
+Second, Swedes are a lot like us in many ways, very friendly, but not overly so.
+People generally keep to themselves but open up in conversation very quickly.

 West Sweden holds a special place in my heart, it’s culture, it’s landscape, and it’s people.
 It’s a really wonderful place, and I think you should go there someday.
 Like me, you’ll find that West Sweden doesn’t disappoint.